pduebel/adf-mcp-server/README.md

 ## Why This Exists

 AI assistants have the potential to hugely speed up the development, testing, and maintenance of pipelines in Azure Data Factory - but only if they have direct access to the platform.
-Developing in ADF with AI assistance can require multiple iterations to reach a solution, and without direct access this involves copying pipeline definitions and error messages back and forth, manually deploying iterarions, and losing a lot of time.
+Developing in ADF with AI assistance can require multiple iterations to reach a solution, and without direct access this involves copying pipeline definitions and error messages back and forth, manually deploying iterations, and losing a lot of time.

 This project aims to remedy this by providing an MCP-compatible AI assistant structured, autonomous access to ADF - full visibility into pipelines, the ability to create and modify resources, and direct feedback from pipeline runs.
 The assistant can iterate on a pipeline definition, trigger a run, inspect the failure, and fix the problem without any manual intervention.